Rajpratik71/zfs_wiki/Debian-Buster-Root-on-ZFS.md

 5.8  Fix filesystem mount ordering

-[Until ZFS gains a systemd mount generator](https://github.com/zfsonlinux/zfs/issues/4898), there are races between mounting filesystems and starting certain daemons.
-In practice, the issues (e.g. [#5754](https://github.com/zfsonlinux/zfs/issues/5754)) seem to be with certain filesystems in `/var`, specifically `/var/log` and `/var/tmp`.
-Setting these to use `legacy` mounting, and listing them in `/etc/fstab` makes systemd aware that these are separate mountpoints.
-In turn, `rsyslog.service` depends on `var-log.mount` by way of `local-fs.target` and services using the `PrivateTmp` feature of systemd automatically use `After=var-tmp.mount`.

 Until there is support for mounting `/boot` in the initramfs, we also need to mount that, because it was marked `canmount=noauto`.
 Also, with UEFI, we need to ensure it is mounted before its child filesystem `/boot/efi`.

-`rpool` is guaranteed to be imported by the initramfs, so there is no point in adding `x-systemd.requires=zfs-import.target` to those filesystems.
+We need to activate `zfs-mount-generator`.
+This makes systemd aware of the separate mountpoints, which is important for things like `/var/log` and `/var/tmp`.
+In turn, `rsyslog.service` depends on `var-log.mount` by way of `local-fs.target` and services using the `PrivateTmp` feature of systemd automatically use `After=var-tmp.mount`.

     For UEFI booting, unmount /boot/efi first:
     # umount /boot/efi